Dat Nguyen

-Dat Tan Nguyen (/ˌdæt ˈwɪn/; Nguyễn Tấn Đạt, [ŋʷjə̌ˀn tə̌n ɗàːt]; born September 25, 1975) is a former American football linebacker who played professionally in the National Football League (NFL) for seven seasons with the Dallas Cowboys.
-He played college football for Texas A&M University, and earned All-American honors.
+Dat Tan Nguyen (/ˌdæt ˈwɪn/; Nguyễn Tấn Đạt, [ŋʷjə̌ˀn tə̌n ɗàːt]; born September 25, 1975) is an American former professional football player who was a linebacker for seven seasons with the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Texas A&M Aggies, earning unanimous All-American honors.
 He is the first Vietnamese-American to be drafted, play, and be recognized as an All-Pro in the NFL.

 In 2017, Nguyen was elected to the College Football Hall of Fame.

-Early years
+Early life

 Nguyen's family left South Vietnam during the fall of Saigon at the end of the Vietnam War, and he was born in a refugee center at Fort Chaffee in Fort Smith, Arkansas.
 He lived most of his childhood in the Gulf Coast town of Rockport, Texas.
 At Rockport-Fulton High School, Nguyen played middle linebacker and handled punting duties.
 Nguyen earned All-State honors as a punter.
 Nguyen was recruited and received scholarship offers from Michigan, UCLA, Notre Dame, Texas, and Florida.
 Nguyen eventually decided to play closer to home and chose Texas A&M University.

 College career

-Nguyen attended Texas A&M University, where he played for the Texas A&M Aggies football team from 1995 to 1998.
+Nguyen attended Texas A&M University, where he played for the Aggies from 1995 to 1998.
 He battled the perception that he was too small to play linebacker for as long as he was involved in the game, despite his muscular 5'11", 238-pound frame.
 Proving critics wrong at an early stage, he finished his college career as the Aggies' career record holder with 51 consecutive starts, 517 career tackles, and a 10.7 tackles-per-game average.
 His 517 career tackles are a Texas A&M record.
 He is the only Aggie to ever lead the school in tackles for four consecutive years.
 It is widely acknowledged that Nguyen was the undisputed on-field leader of the famous "Wrecking Crew" defense, as well as being its most famous and decorated player.